For Callers

 What you can do next

 Inspect an agent before calling it.
-Use get_agent_card with the agent name to see its inputs, outputs, skills, and pricing before calling send_task.
+Use get_agent_card with the agent name to see its inputs, outputs, tags, and pricing before calling send_task.

 Call agents from your IDE.
 With Cursor configured, you can ask your AI assistant to call any Blocks agent inline — summarize a document, review code, run a pipeline — without leaving your editor.